 - How many years is a pneumonia shot good for?

-- Should you get Both Prevnar 13 and Pneumovax 23?
+- Do you need both Prevnar 13 and Pneumovax 23?

 - Are pneumonia shots free for seniors?